GwendolyneFreddy/Shuri-Ninja/README.md

 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance. :wink:.
 - Commented code as much as possible.
 - Added two sub-components (EE only): "*Shuri Ninja may not wear heavier armor than leather*" and "*Shuri Ninja may not wear any armor*".
-- Added native BG:EE and BG2EE compatibility (probably with EET, but not yet tested).
+- Added native BG:EE and BG2EE compatibility (probably with EET, but not yet tested):
+  - Added armor restrictions (new sub-components).
+  - Added weapons restriction: from now on, Shuri Ninja can't equip long sword, short sword, quarterstaff, club, crossbow and sling, as per description.
+Unfortunately, IE limitations does not allow to code it for classic games, without breaking other mods compatibility.
+  - Shuri Ninha can't wear any shield.
+  - Added specific Stunning Blow and Quivering Palm abilities: applied op#248 to any weapon wielded (EE games: parameter2 is set to 4 - fists only).
+- BGT and tutu: Added katanas, Ninjatos and Wakizashis to the games, so that she Shuri Ninja kit should be friendly playable.
+- Removed one extra Blinding strike at 40th level.
+- Fixed innate Chaotic Commands ability: duration reduced to 1 turn and included a few <a href="https://www.gibberlings3.net/forums/topic/29670-is-this-possible-to-add-in-bg2-fixpack/?tab=comments#comment-263138">fixes</a>.
+- Fixed wrong proficiencies pips.
-- No longer overwrites system files.
+- No longer overwrites system files (cloned and patched existing SPL files to improve compatibility).
+- Handled special classic game engine restriction: kit descriptions can't exceed 4815 characters, or the game crashes at chargen!.
 - Updated and renamed readme file to "*shurininja-readme-%LANGUAGE%.txt*" (Shuri Ninja now supports translated readmes).
 - Proofread English texts (Gwendolyne).
 - Added French translation, including readme (Aalkaor and Gwendolyne).